 It could be that there are other issues in your software/methods that you use to transfer photos and those issues are preventing you from successfully moving photos to your new iPhone.

 Now that you have learned the possible causes of the issue, you may want to learn the possible fixes so you can apply them to your iPhone and bring all the photos from your old iPhone over to your new iPhone.

 Speaking of transferring photos to the iPhone, many users would think about iCloud.
 While it could be inconvenient with iCloud for it would erase the existing data when restoring the iCloud backup.
-To transfer photos to the new iPhone 11, one save choice is to seek help from third-party tools.
-There is an app called AnyTrans for iOS that allows you to transfer photos from one iOS device to another without any drawbacks or issues.
-Here are the reasons why we choose AnyTrans for iOS.
+To transfer photos to the new iPhone, one save choice is to seek help from third-party tools.
+There is an app called AnyTrans that allows you to transfer photos from one iOS device to another without any drawbacks or issues.
+Here are the reasons why we choose AnyTrans.

 Free Download * 100% Clean & Safe

 Step 1.
-Download and launch the AnyTrans for iOS app on your computer.
+Download and launch the AnyTrans on your computer.
 Connect both of your iPhones to your computer using suitable cables.

 Step 4.
 On the following screen, you will be asked to choose what you would like to transfer to your new iPhone.
-Select Camera Roll as that’s where your photos are located.
-You may select Photo Stream as well if you wish to.
+Select My Photos as that’s where your photos are located.
+You may select My Photo Stream as well if you wish to.
 Then, hit next.